Ląd Abbey

 Ląd Abbey is a former Cistercian monastery in Ląd, Poland.
-It currently houses a seminary, the Wyższe Seminarium Duchowne Towarzystwa Salezjańskiego, run by the Salesian order.
+It currently houses a seminary, the Higher Seminary of the Salesian Society, run by the Salesian order.
 On 1 July 2009, Ląd Abbey was designated an official Polish Historic Monument.

 History

 Cistercians

 According to tradition, the Cistercian monastery of Ląd was founded around 1145 and was one of the seven daughter houses of Altenberg Abbey near Cologne.
 Monks continued to be recruited from the Rhineland into the sixteenth century.

 Around 1300, the monastery possessed 30 villages.
 In 1331 the monastery was sacked by the Teutonic Knights, perhaps in retaliation for the abbey's support of Poland in the conflict between them and the Order.
 The monastery grew through the fourteenth and fifteenth centuries, and by 1500 possessed 52 villages and 3 towns, including Zagórów.

 In 1511 a ruling in the Sejm allowed Polish monks to enter the abbey.
 By 1538, the rules required the abbot to come from a Polish noble family.
 After the election of the Polish monk Jan Wysocki to the abbacy, the German Cistercians left the abbey for Henryków Abbey in Silesia.

 In 1651, Abbot Jan Zapolski initiated a Baroque rebuilding of the church, which is the structure that remains to this day.
 The abbey flourished in 1697–1750 under the abbacy of Antoni Mikołaj Łukomski, a philosopher and patron of art and learning.
 However, the abbey began to decline at the turn of the eighteenth century.
 Many possessions were sold off, and in 1796, the abbey saw most of its land holdings confiscated for an annual cash payment by the government of the Prussia, which annexed the village in the Second Partition of Poland in 1793.
 Shifting borders saw Ląd return to Polish rule under the short-lived Duchy of Warsaw in 1807, and then in 1815 pass under the Russian Partition, which dissolved the monastery in 1819.
 The last monks remained at the abbey until 1848.